minancenet/faythe/process.md

 ## Steps

-1. Move to specified location
+1. Wait for user to teleport to island
+2. If user is not in the user specified for the trade kick them out of the island
-2. Wait for Hypixel to send a message that a user has requested a trade
+3. Wait for Hypixel to send a message that a user has requested a trade
-3. Check if the requested trade is from the correct user
+4. Check if the requested trade is from the correct user
-4. Check that the user has put the correct items into the bots inventory
+5. Check that the user has put the correct items into the bots inventory
-5. Accept trade
+6. Accept trade
-6. Put items into jumbo sacs
+7. Put items into jumbo sacs